Top 10 Dogs Good With Children Part II

 Parents Responsibility

-Often times children are unaware of their own strength and can be a little rough (the same can be said for many dogs).
+Often times children are unaware of their own strength and can be a little rough (the same can be said for many puppies).
 Parents should take the responsibility to teach their kids and dogs to be gentle with their interactions with each other.

-There are many breeds out there that work well with children not just the breeds I mention on this list.
+There are many breeds out there that work well with children, not just the breeds I mention on this list.
 Remember there are good dogs and bad dogs in every breed.
-No matter what breed you choose you should never leave your dog and children together unsupervised for the safety of not only your child, but the dog as well.
+No matter what breed you choose you should never leave your dog and children together unsupervised for the safety of not only your child but the dog as well.

 Conclusions